screeps/docs/api/source/Game.md

-{% api_property Game.resources 'object' %}

-An object with your global resources that are bound to the account, like pixels or cpu unlocks.
-Each object key is a resource constant, values are resources amounts.

 {% api_property Game.rooms 'object&lt;string, <a href="#Room">Room</a>&gt;' %}

 A hash containing all the rooms available to you with room names as hash keys.
 A room is visible if you have a creep or an owned structure in it.

-{% api_property Game.shard 'object' %}

-An object describing the world shard where your script is currently being executed in.

-{% api_method_params %}
-name : string
-The name of the shard.
-===
-type : string
-Currently always equals to `normal`.
-===
-ptr : boolean
-Whether this shard belongs to the [PTR](/ptr.html).
-{% endapi_method_params %}

 {% api_property Game.spawns 'object&lt;string, <a href="#StructureSpawn">StructureSpawn</a>&gt;' %}